drdaemos/xc5-docs/en/getting_started/x-cart_sdk.md

 X-Cart SDK is a collection of macros that ease X-Cart 5 development.
 This article explains how to obtain X-Cart SDK and how to use its macros.

-SDK is not yet applicable for X-Cart 5.3.x, but we are working on update and it will be coming soon.

 # Table of Contents

 *   [Introduction](#introduction)